zuti666/Continual-Flat-LoRA/README.md

 1  N-Lora  LoRA Part code using the peft 0.3.0:[peft · PyPI](https://pypi.org/project/peft/0.3.0/#files) .

- 1.1 It change the code  src/peft/tuners/lora.py , [[N-LoRA/src/peft/tuners/lora.py at main · PKU-YuanGroup/N-LoRA](https://github.com/PKU-YuanGroup/N-LoRA/blob/main/src/peft/tuners/lora.py)](https://github.com/zuti666/Continual-Flat-LoRA/blob/main/src/peft/tuners/lora.py), please check the code with note  # modified.
+ 1.1 It change the code  src/peft/tuners/lora.py , [[N-LoRA/src/peft/tuners/lora.py at main · PKU-YuanGroup/N-LoRA](https://github.com/PKU-YuanGroup/N-LoRA/blob/main/src/peft/tuners/lora.py)], please check the code with note  # modified.

-1.2 It change the code  src/peft/utils/save_and_load.py , [[N-LoRA/src/peft/utils/save_and_load.py at main · PKU-YuanGroup/N-LoRA](https://github.com/PKU-YuanGroup/N-LoRA/blob/main/src/peft/utils/save_and_load.py)](https://github.com/zuti666/Continual-Flat-LoRA/blob/main/src/peft/utils/save_and_load.py) , please check the code with note  # modified.
+1.2 It change the code  src/peft/utils/save_and_load.py , [[N-LoRA/src/peft/utils/save_and_load.py at main · PKU-YuanGroup/N-LoRA](https://github.com/PKU-YuanGroup/N-LoRA/blob/main/src/peft/utils/save_and_load.py)] , please check the code with note  # modified.

-2  I saved these changed and rename these file with _Nola, and I also try to  compare the two different vison , the compare result are saved with _compare.
+2  I saved these changed and rename these file with _modifiedNlora, and I also try to  compare the two different vison , the compare result are saved with compare-analyse.

 I add the origin LoRA code.
 They are src/peft/tuners/lora_originLoRA030.py and src/peft/utils/save_and_load_originLoRA030.py